shwetarkadam/myblog/content/about.md

 ## Main Skills:

-Most proficient in Java,Spring,Angular and dabble a bit wih Kuberenetes.
+Most proficient in Java, Spring, Angular and dabble a bit with Kuberenetes.

-Experience: 4 years
+Experience: 5 years

 ## Education:
 Engineering degree in Computer Branch from Mumbai University.
 Skills
-Technical: Fixing more things than I break, creating new things that don't break as often.
+Technical: I fix more things than I break and create new things that don't break as often.
 Social: Great communication | pleasant to work with | works great by myself & in a team.

 Check out my work